 This is the question asked at SA Law’s recent "Let’s talk digital" event at the Institute of Directors in London.
-Panellists Chris Cook (Employment), Mike Lewis (Property Dispute Resolution) and Simon Walsh (Dispute Resolution) touched on a wide range of challenges, and highlighted how a proactive approach to policies and procedures can make all the difference.
+Panellists Chris Cook (Employment), our property dispute resolution team and Simon Walsh (Dispute Resolution) touched on a wide range of challenges, and highlighted how a proactive approach to policies and procedures can make all the difference.
 Taken directly from the event, here are some key digital risks to bear in mind, and the solutions that keep them in check.

 As you read them, bear in mind the essence of digital risk: it’s not technology that creates the challenge, but how people use it.

 The growth of LinkedIn means more and more of our business connections are made electronically rather than face to face.
 Naturally, this is open to abuse.
 Not only has it become a key channel for criminal activities such as phishing and fraud, it has also increased the risk of corporate espionage.
 For example, a business creates a fake LinkedIn recruitment profile to encourage employees from competitors to talk about confidential projects.
 Now is the time to pay much closer attention to due diligence, and carry out proactive checks to ensure people are who they say they are.

 Cyber crime isn’t just an IT issue

 Information breaches make big headlines, with more and more organisations suffering lost revenue, reputational damage, and (from May 2018) fines that could soon amount to 4% of your global turnover if the stolen information relates to customers or colleagues.
 Over recent years, cyber security strategies have shifted towards the ‘human factor’, because one misplaced employee click on a phishing link or file attachment could be all it takes to compromise your digital security.
 Today’s organisations need a clear IT equipment ‘acceptable use’ policy, and a focused education and awareness programme that teaches the risks.